phargogh/raster/_episodes/05-pyGeoprocessing.md

 objectives:
 - "Understand how to execute local (pixel stack) operations"
 - "Understand how to execute focal (convolution) operations"
-- "Understand how to route a landscape"
+- "Understand how to route a DEM"
 keypoints:
 - "PyGeoProcessing provides programmable operations for efficient raster computations"
-- "Looping in python is computationally expensive"
+- "Looping in python is slow; improve speed by iterating over blocks"
 ---

 ### What is PyGeoProcessing?